 BOTTOM LINE UP FRONT:

-- significantly magnifies the peak torque potential and operational performance while reducing cost of the electric motor or generator system beyond the alternative century old, componentized electric machine circuit and control architectures used by all others and
+- significantly magnifies the peak torque potential and operational performance while reducing cost of the electric motor or generator system beyond the alternative century old electric machine circuit and control architectures used by all others;

 - significantly magnifies the extra performance enabled by optimized electromagnetic materials, winding, or packaging techniques that all other electric machine systems are constrained to use for invention or performance improvement.

-SYNCHRO-SYM makes irrelevant any costly advancement in rare-earth permanent magnet materials or electric machines, which have been considered to be the Holy Grail of electric machine system technology, such as provided by the ARPA-E REACT program:
+NOTE: SYNCHRO-SYM makes irrelevant any costly advancement in rare-earth permanent magnet materials or electric machine systems, which have been considered to be the Holy Grail of electric machine system technology, such as provided by the ARPA-E REACT program.

-The active multiphase winding set (e.g., of the stator) solely determines similar torque density, continuous power rating, and size between electric machines because it is optimally designed to the same flux saturation constraints of the core material available to all, regardless of the potential RE-PM coercivity or winding MMF (see Important Design Consideration Note).
-But only the patented circuit and control architecture of SYNCHRO-SYM brushlessly replaces the passive (and extraneous) rotor components, such as RE-PMs, with an additional active winding set to double the power rating within the same footprint and materials (for at least twice the power density at half the cost).
-Furthermore with today’s state-of-art electric circuit and control architectures, electric machine invention or improvement is limited to advancements in material, packaging, winding, or manufacturing techniques available to all; but only the patented electric circuit and control architecture of SYNCHRO-SYM will again double the performance attributes of these advancements.
+Because the active multiphase winding set (e.g., of the stator) is optimally designed to the same flux density saturation constraints of the core material equally available to all electric machines, regardless of the coercivity potential of RE-PM or the even higher flux intensity potential of winding MMF (see Important Design Consideration Note), the active multiphase winding set (e.g., of the stator) solely determines similar torque density, continuous power rating, and size between electric machines.
+But only the patented “electric machine circuit and control architecture” of SYNCHRO-SYM contactlessly (i.e., brushlessly) replaces the passive (and extraneous) rotor components, such as RE-PMs, slip-induction windings, field windings, and reluctance saliency, with an additional “active winding set” to double the power rating within the same footprint and with the same materials (for at least twice the power density at half the cost and half the electrical loss per unit of power).
+Furthermore with today’s state-of-art but century old electric circuit and control architectures, electric machine invention or improvement is limited to advancements in material, packaging, winding, or manufacturing techniques equally available to all; but only the patented electric machine circuit and control architecture of SYNCHRO-SYM will again double the performance attributes of these advancements.

-Unlike the century old componentized circuit and control architecture used by all other electric machine systems, including state of art permanent magnet electric machine systems, the simple operating physics of the patented integrated electric machine circuit and control architecture of SYNCHRO-SYM (as only provided by BRTEC) eliminates reliance on the extraneous loss, cost, size, and complexity of “passive and extraneous” (or asymmetric electric machine) rotor assembly components, such as permanent magnets, reluctance saliencies, direct current (DC) field windings, and slip-induction windings, by brushlessly retrofitting (within the same electric machine physical footprint and materials) another “active” multiphase winding set (in addition to the customary active multiphase winding set on the stator assembly) on the rotor (or symmetrical electric machine) assembly.
+Unlike the century old componentized circuit and control architecture used by all other electric machine systems, including state of art permanent magnet electric machine systems, the simple operating physics of the patented integrated electric machine circuit and control architecture of SYNCHRO-SYM (as only provided by BRTEC) eliminates reliance on the extraneous loss, cost, size, and complexity of “passive and extraneous” (or asymmetric electric machine) rotor assembly components, such as permanent magnets, reluctance saliencies, direct current (DC) field windings, and slip-induction windings, by brushlessly retrofitting (within the same electric machine physical footprint and materials) another “active” multiphase winding set on the rotor assembly (in addition to the customary active multiphase winding set on the stator assembly) for the only practical symmetrical electric machine system available.

 NOTE: By removing the “passive” (and therefore extraneous) rotor components that effectively waste precious real estate, such as rare-earth permanent magnets (RE-PM), and by brushlessly replacing the extraneous rotor components with an “active” rotor winding set that contributes to “real” power production (in addition to the stator “active” winding set) without changing the electric machine footprint or materials, only SYNCHRO-SYM doubles the power density and performance at half the cost.
 As a result, any future development of RE-PM cost-performance improvements for electric machines (even by ongoing Holy Grail R+D) becomes irrelevant because permanent magnets, like reluctance saliencies, squirrel cage induction windings, and DC field windings, are just extraneous, “passive” components that effectively waste precious electric machine real estate (only to ascertain air-gap flux); but could otherwise be brushlessly replaced with another winding set in the same footprint (as only provided by SYNCHRO-SYM) that “actively” contributes to power production like the essential stator active winding set.